This cottage cheese Alfredo sauce is the easiest way to make a creamy, high-protein pasta dinner in just 20 minutes.

 🛒 Ingredients

-- Seasonings – Garlic powder, onion powder, salt, and black pepper keep the flavor simple and comforting.
-No fancy ingredients needed.
+- Seasonings – garlic powder, onion powder, salt, black pepper for simple flavor.

 👩🍳 You'll find the complete list of ingredients below the recipe card.